10-Q 1 cvm_10q.htm FORM 10-Q cvm_10q.htm

 The accompanying condensed financial statements of CEL-SCI Corporation (the “Company”) are unaudited and certain information and footnote disclosures normally included in the annual financial statements prepared in accordance with accounting principles generally accepted in the United States of America have been omitted pursuant to the rules and regulations of the Securities and Exchange Commission.
 While management of the Company believes that the disclosures presented are adequate to make the information presented not misleading, these interim condensed financial statements should be read in conjunction with the financial statements and notes included in the Company’s annual report on Form 10-K for the year ended September 30, 2023.

-In the opinion of management, the accompanying unaudited condensed financial statements contain all adjustments (all of which are of a normal recurring nature) and disclosures necessary for a fair presentation of the Company’s financial position as of December 31, 2023 and the results of its operations for the three months then ended.
+In the opinion of management, the accompanying unaudited condensed financial statements contain all adjustments (all of which are of a normal recurring nature) and disclosures necessary for a fair presentation of the Company’s financial position as of June 30, 2024 and the results of its operations for the nine months then ended.
 The condensed balance sheet as of September 30, 2023 is derived from the September 30, 2023 audited financial statements.

 Due to recurring losses from operations and future liquidity needs, there is substantial doubt about the Company’s ability to continue as a going concern.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
 Refer to discussion in Note B.